Bunch theory: working notes on applications, axioms and models: Conclusions

 Our formal description of bunch theory is constructed by adding packing and unpacking operations to a typed set theory.
 We use a theory, taken from the B method, which distinguishes predicates, which are subject to proof, from expressions, which are subject to evaluated.
 This separation means that adding bunches to our theory leaves the underlying classical logic unchanged.
 This contrasts with the approaches of Hehner and Morris, who both have to contend with additional truth values in their logics.

 We provide and validate a model for our theory.
-This presents no particular difficulties, and allows us to see that the axiomatisation of bunches is orthogonal to the existing axiomatisation of set theory.
-Our method could be used to add bunches to any axiomatisation of set theory.
+This allows us to see that the axiomatisation of bunches is orthogonal to the existing axiomatisation of set theory.
+Our method could be used to add bunches to other axiomatisations of set theory.

 The null bunch, which conceptualises nothing, is used again and again in our formulations: for results from computations which do not occur (e.g. the $\ELSE$ branch of a conditional statement when the $\IF$ branch is selected), for infeasible continuations during backtracking search, for the parts of conditional expressions which are eliminated when the expression guard is evaluated, and for nonsensical descriptions (the current King of France) arising when partial functions are applied outside their domains.
 Our experience working with bunches makes a theory that is unable to conceptualise “nothing” seem as defective as a theory of arithmetic that omits zero.